olesiklesha/rsschool-cv/cv.md

 * [Venom-2](https://olesiklesha.github.io/Venom-2/);

 ## Education
 I've been self-educating for the last 1.5 years.
 Completed interactive courses HTMLAcademy.
-I started taking the RSS course (last set).
+I tried taking the RSS course (the last set).

 ## English level
 My english level is A2 - A2+.
 I'm studying at [International House](https://www.ih.by/).